mollaeedev/magfasms/README.md

 # magfasms
-a class to send sms from Magfa SMS service
+a class of sample codes to send sms from Magfa SMS service